Social Studies Practice Tests are developed to get you familiar with the real exam.

 Keep in mind that you are not required to memorize lots of facts about each Social Studies subject.
 This GED subtest relates more to real-life situations and applications.

 You are expected to be able to analyze history and understand how to interpret important historical events.
-Your reading skills must be up to par to understand social studies topics subjects, and you must know how to read and interpret graphs and tables.
+Your reading skills must be up to par to understand social studies topics, and you must know how to read and interpret graphs and tables.

 Last Updated on November 10, 2023.